-In the Four Corners region, most of the energy exploration is natural gas.
-The oil market chaos hasn’t really affected it.
+In the Four Corners region, most energy exploration is natural gas.
+The oil market chaos hasn’t affected it.
 At least not yet.
 Natural gas had its own oversupply issue and bust back in 2009.
-The industry collapsed and even today hasn’t fully recovered.
+The industry collapsed and hasn’t fully recovered today.

 But there is an oil play around Chaco Culture National Historical Park south of Farmington.
 A few wells are still operating even during the bust.
 And companies are still leasing land in the area from the federal government.
-During the pandemic and oil bust, they’re even getting it at a discount.
-Thompson says they’ll sit on it until the boomtimes come again and then be ready to drill.
+They’re even getting it at a discount during the pandemic and oil bust.
+Thompson says they’ll sit on it until the boom times come again and then be ready to drill.

 That has him worried.
-He says that increased oil exploration around Chaco Canyon could pose a risk to its many cultural resources.
+He says that increased oil exploration around Chaco Canyon could risk its many cultural resources.

 Listen to the interview:

 I’m reporting on the impact of the coronavirus in the Four Corners region for KSUT Public Radio.
 The stories and audio here were previously aired and published by KSUT.
 Stories are archived at Open Range News.